ParvaCamer/ParvaCamer/README.md

 ## Hello there ! 🙋🏻‍♂️

 # 💫 About Me:
-- 👨🏻‍💻 Junior Frontend developer working with Vue.js
+- 👨🏻‍💻 Junior Frontend developer working with Vue.js / React.js
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on the new version of Medical Exercices
-- 🌱 I’m currently learning **TailwindCss**
+- 🌱 I’m currently learning **TailwindCss** and **MongoDB**
 - 📄 Know about my experiences : <a href="https://www.linkedin.com/in/romain-camerlynck-b974a6177/">Romain Camerlynck</a>
 - 📫 How to reach me: